Elaine Belloc: Powers and abilities

 When first encountered Elaine appeared to be a normal human girl with the strange ability to see ghosts.
-Soon after she discovered her true identity as the daughter of Michael and discovered how to leave her mortal form and also how to manifest a set of wings.
+Soon after, she discovered her true identity as the daughter of Michael and discovered how to leave her mortal form and also how to manifest a set of wings.

 After her return from the dead, she appears to have total control over at least some aspects of the Luciferverse, and can alter her appearance at will.
-She mostly takes the form of a young woman in her mid-late teens/younger 20s from this point, but when she is angry, she can lose control and reverts to the schoolgirl she was when she first met Lucifer.
+She mostly takes the form of an adolescent in her mid-late teens or a young woman in her 20s from this point, but when she is angry, she can lose control and reverts to the young girl she was when she first met Lucifer.

 After she absorbed her father's powers, Elaine accidentally created a cosmos over which she was omnipotent.
 On the road to the World Tree, she loses her sight, but soon discovers how to "see in other ways".
 Elaine is able to restore her sight at will as the omnipotent presence of a cosmos that she created as well as retaining full use and privilege of her powers.
 Elaine's powers are non-transferable and will remain hers even if she should die, become human, change form, regardless of any contract.

-When she replaces the Presence, she becomes the most powerful being in the universe; in some ways, she is the universe and she is able to alter things at will.
+When she replaces the Presence, she becomes the most powerful being in the universe; in some ways, she is the universe, and she is able to alter things at will.
 She also became omniscient after she decided to merge with her universe that she created.
 As the Presence, she cannot be lied to, nor can her mind be manipulated or controlled by others.
 All the knowledge of the universe is within her and is mainly used to continue to protect her combined universe.